airbytehq/airbyte/airbyte-cdk/python/cdk-migrations.md

 ```
 def check_connection(self, logger: logging.Logger, config: Mapping[str, Any]) -> Tuple[bool, any]:
 ```
 Don't forget to also update the imports.
-You can delete `from airbyte_cdk import AirbyteLogger` and replace it with `import logging`
+You can delete `from airbyte_cdk import AirbyteLogger` and replace it with `import logging`.

 ## Migrating off AirbyteSpec
 AirbyteSpec isn't used by any connectors in the repository, and I don't expect any custom connectors to use the class either.
 This should be a no-op.